 The Kapiti Music Centre is a non-profit trust supported by the Ministry of Education set up to teach groups of children to learn about, enjoy and appreciate music through learning to play an instrument.
 The Centre operates its classes from Kapiti College, and can’t wait for the Kapiti Performing Arts Centre to be build so classes can take place in our purpose-built facility.
 Kapiti Music Centre has donated $10,000 towards the building of KPAC.

-Hello Digital are a full service digital agency based in Wellington providing digital services all over the world.
-Co-founded by Kāpiti College alumni Angus Allan, Ryan Halliday, and Nicole Barker in 2014, Hello Digital is now a fast growing agency with clients in 7 countries and growing.
+Hello Digital is a full-service digital agency based in Wellington providing digital services all over the world.
+Directed by Kāpiti College alumni Angus Allan (class of 2014), Hello Digital is a fast-growing agency with clients in nine countries and growing.